 - lab areas/desks protected by adequate physical shielding

 - Supervisors shall perform a written assessment of the workplace to determine what PPE is needed – OSHA requirement.
-This is done via use the online UC Laboratory Hazard Assessment Tool ("LHAT" ).
+This is done via use the online UC Assessment Tool.
+The assessment should be updated and re-certified by at least every 3 years, or more often if needed.
 See pg.
 II-8.

 - Supervisor assures workers are trained on when PPE is needed and how to wear, adjust & maintain.
 Per pg.
-II-8, use the LHAT to receive the necessary documented training for basic lab coat and safety eyewear use.
+II-8, use the Assessment tool to receive the necessary documented training for basic lab coat and safety eyewear use.

 - Laboratory coats shall not be laundered at private residences, or public laundry facilities.
-In May 2014, a free lab coat laundering program began – see pg.
-II-8.
+See pg.
+II-8 for free lab coat laundering program details.

-- Safety eyewear must meet American National Standards Institute standards and be appropriate for the work.
+- Safety eyewear must meet American National Standards Institute standards.
 Typical prescription spectacles do not meet these standards (are not shatter-proof polycarbonate) unless specifically provided by an eye care professional.
-Safety goggles that readily fit over glasses are free – see pg.
-II-8.
+Safety goggles that readily fit over glasses are free (see pg.
+II-8).

-- Teaching courses which include lab/shop/field work are required to indicate PPE requirements in the course syllabus.
-The PPE requirements for teaching labs are the same as for research per above, excluding use of the LHAT.
-The instructor of record for the course, or designee, is responsible for ensuring that students are familiar with and properly use PPE.
-The student is responsible for obtaining the PPE, excluding any PPE that might be provided by the sponsoring department.
+- Teaching courses which include lab/shop/field work are required to indicate PPE requirements in the course syllabus or manual.
+The PPE requirements for teaching labs are the same as for research labs.
+The instructor of record for the course, or designee, is responsible for determining the appropriate PPE and ensuring that students are familiar with and properly use PPE.
+However, since teaching labs do not go through the LHAT process above, the instructor is responsible for determining which type of safety eyewear are necessary — click here for guidance.